 The studio cabin comes with one queen bed that can sleep 2.
 In your downtime, you can sit out and relax on the tranquil wooden deck or the community area.

-Spacious interior, wood-paneled walls, and tall ceilings create a cozy and inviting atmosphere.
+The spacious interior, wood-paneled walls, and tall ceilings create a cozy and inviting atmosphere.
 While this resort is surrounded by rustic nature, it features tasteful décor and modern flooring.

-The rooms are furnished with a small table, a private bathroom, TV, and coffee-making supplies.
+The rooms are furnished with a small table, a private bathroom, a TV, and coffee-making supplies.
 Other units may include a kitchenette or a fireplace.
 Additional items like pots, pans, a blow dryer, iron, and fan can be borrowed from the front office.

 The main room has a heater that will keep you warm during the colder months.
 We stayed here in December and the bedding included several blankets as well.

 The hotel provides towels for showering but guests do need to bring their own toiletries like soap, shampoo, and conditioner.